Is Redbubble Worth it? Pros and Cons For Artists Explained

 They take care of all the logistics, from printing and shipping to customer service.

-It’s a great place for talented artists and designers to sell their work, on different products, to customers all over the world.
+It’s a place for talented artists and designers to sell their work, on different products, to customers all over the world.
 All without ever having to touch the goods!

-This frees you to focus on your art and not have to worry about anything else.
+In theory, this frees you to focus on your art and not have to worry about anything else.

 It has a good organic reach on Google and actively promotes its merchandise (and designers) with Google shopping ads.
 With good keyword research and great designs, it is possible to earn money without marketing yourself further.